okta/okta-oidc-js/packages/oidc-middleware/README.md

 This package makes it easy to get your users logged in with Okta using OpenId Connect (OIDC).
 It enables your Express application to participate in the [authorization code flow][auth-code-docs] flow by redirecting the user to Okta for authentication and handling the callback from Okta.
 Once this flow is complete, a local session is created and the user context is saved for the duration of the session.

+## :warning: :construction: Alpha Preview :construction: :warning:

+This library is under development and is currently in 0.x version series.
+Breaking changes may be introduced at minor versions in the 0.x range.
+Please lock your dependency to a specific version until this library reaches 1.x.

+Need help?
+Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum].

 ## Installation

 ```sh